KNIME logo

 Convex function

-A convex function is a mathematical function in which the line segment between any two points on the graph lies above the graph.
+A convex function is a mathematical function in which the line segment between any two points on the graph lies above (or on) the graph, a property that simplifies many optimization problems.

 Correlation